snarlferb/u/README.md

   engine which glyph to display for each character entered.
 A single font can have multiple cmap subtables, each supporting a different character encoding scheme (e.g., Unicode, Windows-1252).
-This allows a single font to work with various character sets used by different operating systems or applications.
+This allows a single font to work with various character sets used by different operating systems or applications. (see [./unicode.md](unicode.md) to learn more about encodings)

   Monospace fonts possess characters that occupy the same amount of horizontal space, regardless of its shape.
 Proportional font characters occupy varying amounts of